-16.3 Summary of Magnetic Orders
+18.3 Summary of Magnetic Orders

 - Ferromagnets: spins align.
 Antiferromagnets: spins antialign with neighbors so no net magnetization.
 Ferrimagnets: spins antialign with neighbors, but alternating spins are different magnitude so there is a net magnitization anyway.
-Microscopic spins stuctures of this sort can be observed with spin-polarized neutrons. - Useful model Hamiltonians include Heisenberg $(-J\mathbf{S_i} \cdot \mathbf{S_j})$ for isotropic spins, and Ising $-JS_i^zS_i^z$ for spins that prefer to align along only one axis. - Spins generally do not equally favor all directions (as the Heisenberg model suggest).
+Microscopic spins stuctures of this sort can be observed with spin-polarized neutrons. - Useful model Hamiltonians include Heisenberg $(-J\mathbf{S_i} \cdot \mathbf{S_j})$ for isotropic spins, and Ising $-JS_i^zS_j^z$ for spins that prefer to align along only one axis. - Spins generally do not equally favor all directions (as the Heisenberg model suggest).
 Terms that favor spins along particular axes may be weak or strong.
 Even if they are weak, they will pick a direction among otherwise equally likely directions.

-- Blundell, section 5.1-5.3 (Very nice discussion, but covers mean field theory at the same time which we will cover in chapter 18 below.) - Burns, section 15.4-15.8 (same comment).
+- Blundell, section 5.1-5.3 (Very nice discussion, but covers mean field theory at the same time which we will cover in chapter 20 below.) - Burns, section 15.4-15.8 (same comment).

-7 "Ising" is properly pronounced "Ee-sing" or "Ee-zing".
+$^{10}\,\mathrm{^{''}Ising''}$ is properly pronounced "Ee-sing" or "Ee-zing".
 In the United States it is habitually mispronounced "Eye-sing".
-The Ising model was actually invented by Wilhelm Lenz (another example of Stigler's law, see footnote 6 in section 11.2).
-Ising was the graduate student who worked on this model for his graduate thesis.
+The Ising model was actually invented by Wilhelm Lenz (another example of Stigler's law, see footnote 10 in section 13.2).
+Ising was the graduate student who worked on this model his graduate dissertation.

-8The Ising model is frequently referred to as the "hydrogen atom" of statistical mechanics since it is extremely simple, yet it shows many of the most important features of complex statistical mechanical systems.
-The one dimensional version of the model was solved in by Ising in 1925, and the the dimensional version of the model was solved by Onsager in 1944 (a chemistry nobel Laureate, who was amusingly fired by my alma-mater, Brown University, in 1933).
-Onsager's achievement was viewed as so important that Wolfgang Pauli wrote after world war two that "nothing much of interest has happened [in physics during the war] except for Onsagers exact solution of the two-dimensional Ising model.
+&lt;sup>11The Ising model is frequently referred to as the "hydrogen atom" of statistical mechanics since it is extremely simple, yet it shows many of the most important features of complex statistical mechanical systems.
+The one dimensional version of the model was solved in by Ising in 1925, and the two dimensional version of the model was solved by Onsager in 1944 (a chemistry nobel Laureate, who was amusingly fired by my alma-mater, Brown University, in 1933).
+Onsager's achievement was viewed as so important that Wolfgang Pauli wrote after world war two that "nothing much of interest has happened [in physics during the war] except for Onsagers exact solution of the two-dimensional Ising model."
+(Perhaps Pauli was spoiled by the years of amazing progress in physics between the wars).
 If you are very brave, you might try calculating the free energy of the one-dimensional Ising model at finite temperature.